 Strip footing is a component of shallow foundation which distributes the weight of a load-bearing wall across the area of the ground.
 It is also known as wall footing.

-Strip footings are commonly used as foundations of load-bearing walls where the soil is of good bearing capacity.
-The footing usually has twice the width as the load bearing wall, sometimes it is even wider.
-The width as well as the type of reinforcement are depending on the bearing capacity of the foundation soil.
+Strip footing is commonly used as foundations of load-bearing walls where the soil is of good bearing capacity.
+The footing usually has twice the width as the load-bearing wall, sometimes it is even wider.
+The width, as well as the type of reinforcement, are depending on the bearing capacity of the foundation soil.